jorge2412/DataLake2/Data/Azure SQL Database/Session 2 - Hands On/Azure SQL Database HOL.md

     _Row-level security in action_

 1. To see dynamic data masking in action, click an order and confirm that the customer's phone number is XXXed out in the popup.
+(The number on the final line is a fax number, not a voice number.)

 	![Dynamic data masking in action](Images/order-popup-2.png)